 After several clinical trials, two COVID-19 vaccines have been granted the license in India.
 This vaccination drive is one of the significant leaps in India’s public health history.
-Taxation laws for these vaccines need to be critically analysed.
+Taxation laws for these vaccines need to be critically analyzed.
 In this article, we shall discuss the following HSN code for Covid Vaccine, GST on Covid Vaccine in India

 The Prime Minister launched the COVID-19 vaccination drive on 16 January 2021.
 Two types of COVID-19 vaccines have been approved for the vaccination drive.
 These are:

 - Covishield vaccine (made by Serum Institute of India Ltd.)

 - Covaxin vaccine (made by Bharat Biotech International Ltd.)

 The Covishield vaccine has been supplied to all states and union territories, and the Covaxin vaccine has been supplied to 12 states.
 So now you also want to know covishield vaccine HSN code and other covid vaccine HSN code then next we'll discuss these topics as well.